 How to apply:

-Please send a CV with references (max two pages), covering letter (max one page), at least two recent and relevant examples of your writing clippings, and two story pitches, one with multimedia elements.
+Please send a CV with references (max two pages), covering letter (max one page), at least two recent and relevant examples of your writing clippings, and two story pitches, one with multimedia elements to:

 The story pitches should be around 100 words, relating to water, climate and/or nature in South, Central or Southeast Asia.
 The topics should ideally address transboundary environmental challenges or issues that are of broad relevance across the region.
 Applications should be submitted in English.